steebchen/prisma-client-go/docs/pages/docs/getting-started/quickstart.md

 }
 ```

-make sure your go.mod is up to date:
+make sure your go.mod is up-to-date:

 ```
 go mod tidy